rroethof/roethof.net/content/posts/2025/10/the-systemic-trap-when-corporate-pressure-turns-deadly/index.md

 In September 2024, the inevitable happened: a heart attack that required stents.

 It was the undeniable proof that years of unaddressed stress and relentless pressure had physically broken me.
-This wasn’t a mental health issue anymore; it was a medical emergency — the direct result of an unforgiving work environment compounded by chronic conditions like obesity and Type 2 diabetes.

 This wasn’t a mental health issue anymore; it was a medical emergency, the direct result of an unforgiving work environment compounded by chronic conditions like obesity and Type 2 diabetes.

 ---